Yuanjing-Wei/INSTRUCTSCORE_Blog/README.md

 But we don't stop there.
 To make sure INSTRUCTSCORE really understands the text and isn't just memorizing answers, we also have GPT-4 tweak the original sentences a bit.
 This makes our training data even more valuable, showing INSTRUCTSCORE how to deal with variations in language.

 Now, it's time for INSTRUCTSCORE to hit the books.
 Using this dataset, it practices spotting errors, figuring out what type they are, and explaining them.
-We use a model called LLaMA for this because it's great at understanding and generating text.
+We use LLaMA for this because it's great at understanding and generating text.
 The goal is for INSTRUCTSCORE to get really good at explaining why something in the text might be wrong, making it a top-notch evaluator.

 In short, we're not just teaching INSTRUCTSCORE to recognize when text goes off track; we're training it to explain why, turning it into a smart tool for checking and improving written content.

 ###  Refinement with Meta-Feedback

 Just like students learning through trial and error, our Exp-Generator sometimes misses the mark in its text evaluations.
 This is where the teacher - GPT-4, comes to rescue.
 It provides feedbacks on Exp-Generator's output which is then turned to alignment scores.
 The alignment scores are used to further fine-tune the Exp-Generator, enhancing its ability to produce accurate diagnostic reports.

+Let's take a peek into INSTRUCTSCORE's journey of evolving from a student to a master through an illustrative example:

+#### Initial Input to INSTRUCTSCORE:
+We tasked INSTRUCTSCORE with analyzing a translation that read:
+"Reference: Washing hands with air, diagnosing disease through breath, and accurately seeking for source of smog; last night, a series of creative academic achievements were awarded at the opening ceremony of the 2016 Annual Academic Conference of Zhejiang University.
+Output: Wash hands with air, judge diseases, accurately search for the source of fog Yesterday evening, at the opening ceremony of the 2016 academic annual meeting of Zhejiang University, a series of academic achievements were recognized."

+#### INSTRUCTSCORE's Initial Feedback:
+Initially, INSTRUCTSCORE pinpointed 3 errors (we only show the last one here), identifying their nature and severity but stumbled in its explanations:
+"Your Translation contains 3 errors:
+...
+Error type 3: Incorrect translation includes information not present in the correct translation Major/minor: Minor
+Error location 3: "academic annual meeting" Explanation for error 3: The incorrect translation adds the word "annual" to the phrase "academic meeting," which is not present in the correct translation.
+However, this does not significantly change the meaning of the sentence."

+While INSTRUCTSCORE could locate errors and assess their importance, its rationale needed refinement.

+#### After the Refinement:
+After refinement, INSTRUCTSCORE's ability to elucidate errors took a leap forward, offering improved, precise explanations:
+"Your Translation contains 3 errors:
+...
+Error type 3: Incorrect translation does not accurately represent the correct translation Major/minor: Minor
+Error location 3: "academic annual meeting" Explanation for error 3: The incorrect translation uses "academic annual meeting" instead of "academic annual confer- ence," which is a minor error that does not significantly change the meaning but will be noticed."

 ## Experiment